 Brand Management

-Isurus uses a framework to guide brand research.
-The framework maps brand strengths and weaknesses relative to competitors to identify positioning and potential points of differentiation.
+When conducting these types of studies, Isurus uses a framework to guide research that maps the client’s brand strengths and weaknesses relative to competitors and identifies viable and motivating points of differentiation.

 Awareness